marcaurele/sonar-python/README.md

 docker compose up
 ```

-SonarQube interface is available at <http://localhost:5000/>.
+SonarQube interface is available at <http://localhost:9000/>.

-To hammer the server and generate an OOM (the app is limited to 16MB):
+To hammer the application endpoint and generate an OOM (the app is limited to 16MB):

 ```shell
 while curl http://localhost:5000/\?event\=$(< /dev/urandom tr -dc _A-Z-a-z-0-9 | head -c64;echo;) ; do echo "."; done